-At 0958 hours on 19 February 1942, a strike force of 188 carrier-borne Japanese aircraft dropped the first bombs on Darwin, killing 243 people, including 49 civilians, and wounding 300-400.
+Darwin was the scene of the first enemy attack on Australian soil during WWII.
+At 0958 hours on 19 February 1942, a strike force of 188 carrier-borne Japanese aircraft dropped the first bombs on Darwin, killing more than 243 people.
 That first air raid destroyed many public buildings, including the post office (where 9 people perished after a direct hit on the bomb shelter).
 Eight allied ships were sunk in Darwin Harbour and 24 allied aircraft were destroyed.
-A second enemy air raid at noon that day targetted the Darwin RAAF base.
+A second enemy air raid at noon that day targeted the Darwin RAAF base.

 Between February 1942 and October 1943, the Japanese launched more than 60 air raids over Darwin.